Reconstructing biochemical cluster networks: Motivation from chemistry

 Now, all possible elementary reactions among the postulated species can be computed.
-For this, note that any chemical state can be represented by a vector in $\ve u\in\Z^n_+$, where $u_i$ counts how many times species $i$ is present in the state.
-Moreover, a chemical reaction can be encoded as an integer vector $\ve d\in\Z^n$ (a difference of two states).
-In particular, in component $d_i$ we specify how many units of species $i$ react (if $d_i<0$) or how many units of species $i$ are created (if $d_i>0$).
-As any chemical reaction must fulfill a balance of mass and charge, $\ve d$ is a solution of a certain linear system of equations $A \ve z = \ve 0$ with $A \in \Z^{m\times n}$ and $\ve z\in \Z^n$.
-For our example, we obtain
+For this, note that any chemical state can be represented by a vector $\ves\in\Z^n_+$, where $s_i$ counts how many times species $i$ is present in the state.
+Moreover, a chemical reaction can be encoded as an integer vector $\ve d=(\ved',\ved'')\in\Z^n_+\times\Z^n_+$.
+In particular, in component $d'_i$ we specify how many units of species $i$ react and in component $\ved''_i$ we specify how many units of species $i$ are created.
+In our example below, we will assume for the elementary reactions that no species appears both as reactant and as product, that is, $\supp(\ved')\cap\supp(\ved'')=\emptyset$.
+Clearly, if we drop this condition we can also model reactions that need some catalyst to be started.
+Then the catalyst would simply be put on both sides of the reaction in equal amounts.